AceBurgundy/OpenGL-3D-Playground/README.md

 python app.py
 ```

 You should now see the main GUI window with a 3D rendering canvas.
-Add and manipulate shapes using the buttons and available tools.
+Add and manipulate shapes using the buttons, mouse, keyboard, and available tools.

 ## 🧰 Tech Stack